 Outline the function of the structure labelled I.

-The plant from which this cell was taken is in the group angiospermophyta.
+The plant from which this cell was taken is in the group Angiospermophyta.
 State one characteristic that is unique to this group of plants.

 Explain how energy and nutrients are transferred in ecosystems.